hipc-book/hipc-book.github.io/_lectures/6-internode_parallelism.md

 > **Exercise**
 >
 > Write a simple MPI program to swap two arrays.
-Try implementing it with blocking send and recieve operations, combined send/recieve operations and non-blocking send and recieve operations.
+Try implementing it with blocking send and receive operations, combined send/receive operations and non-blocking send and receive operations.
 Can you make any of them deadlock?
 {: .block-danger }

 # Collective Operations